Yamhill Pub: History

-Kevin Hill had owned the bar for approximately twenty years, as of 2014.
+Kevin Hill had owned the bar for approximately thirty years, as of 2024.

 Reception

 Matthew Singer wrote, " Appreciating downtown's Yamhill Pub for what it is requires an understanding of what it's not.
 It is not clean.
 It is not pretty.
 It's not a 'gastropub' or 'mixology lab,' and even calling it a 'dive' seems generous."
 Pete Cottell included Yamhill Pub in Thrillist's 2015 and 2019 list of the city's best dive bars.
 In 2018, Grant Butler of The Oregonian said, "if you're looking for a place where you'll see motion rings on the top of your cheap Pabst every time a trail rattles by, this is it.
 We're not really sure what the allure is, but it's still around, so someone's going here."
 Alex Frane and Alli Fodor included Yamhill Pub in Eater Portland's 2019 list, "The Ultimate Guide to Portland's Iconic Dive Bars".